CoArtifices/DeepOS/README.md

   * **Expand System APIs:** Add more generic functions for complex operations (list management, random number generation, date handling, etc.).
   * **Enhance Rule Language:** Develop a more robust and flexible DSL (Domain-Specific Language) for writing apps in documents, allowing for more intricate logic and complex data patterns.
-  * **State Persistence:** Enable apps to save and load their state across sessions, crucial for long-running games or management tools.
+  * **State Persistence:** Enable apps to save and load their state across sessions, which is crucial for long-running games or management tools.
   * **Complex App Support:** Enable the execution of more sophisticated applications.
 This could include:
       * **A simple task manager:** With rules for adding, completing, and prioritizing tasks.
       * **A basic inventory management system:** Where the document defines items, their quantities, and rules for adding/deducting stock.